Relational Long Short-Term Memory for Video Action Recognition: Experiments

 \textbf{Comparison with LSTM-based state-of-the-art methods}: As our method belongs to the family of LSTM-based methods, we compare our method with other LSTM-based methods over all three splits of UCF-101 and HMDB-51, as shown in Table \ref{table:lstm-sota}.
 From the table, we observe that our method outperforms other LSTM-based methods by a large margin.
 Even with the standalone Relational LSTM network (non-local branch), over three splits of UCF-101, we achieve 94.2\% accuracy, which convincingly outperforms other LSTM-based methods.
 To the best of our knowledge, we achieve the best performance among all LSTM-based methods.

-\textbf{Comparison with non-LSTM-based state-of-the-art methods}: To demonstrate the overall performance of our model, we compare our architecture with current non-LSTM-based state-of-the-art methods over all three splits of UCF-101 and HMDB-51 datasets.
+\textbf{Comparison with non-LSTM-based state-of-the-art methods} Before our work, LSTM-based methods have fallen behind non-LSTM-based methods in performance for a long period.
+So we provide comparisons of our method with current non-LSTM-based state-of-the-art methods over all three splits of UCF-101 and HMDB-51 datasets.
 We report these results in table \ref{table:sota}.
 From the table, we can observe that we obtain performance comparable to the top tier of existing state-of-the-art methods.
-It is worth noting that Optical Flow Guided ConvNets~\cite{sun2017optical} solve this task from a completely different angle, where they design an Optical Flow guided Feature (OFF) for learning short-motion representations, which makes it a good candidate for combining with our LSTM-based method as mentioned by the authors \cite{sun2017optical}.
 Moreover, our method is simple and the resulting networks very easy to train.